Warren Buffett: Top investing lessons and advice from Berkshire’s legendary CEO

 Buffett had total control over Berkshire’s capital allocation and he consistently tried to direct funds to the most profitable areas.
 He made purchases of businesses and securities that generated more cash for him to reinvest wherever he saw fit.

 In 1972, Buffett agreed to acquire See’s Candy, a California candy company that would eventually be folded into Berkshire.
-Buffett paid $25 million for See’s and, through 2014, had generated $1.9 billion in pre-tax profits for Berkshire shareholders with only $40 million in additional investments.
-Buffett has often spoken of the importance of the See’s acquisition to Berkshire’s success because it showed them the power of great brand names and generated lots of cash that allowed them to buy other businesses.
+Buffett paid $25 million for See’s and, through 2014, the candy maker had generated $1.9 billion in pre-tax profits for Berkshire shareholders with only $40 million in additional investments.
+Buffett has often spoken of the importance of the See’s acquisition to Berkshire’s success because it showed the power of great brand names and generated lots of cash that allowed the conglomerate to buy other businesses.

 Other notable Berkshire investments include:

 - Apple: purchased a $31 billion stake that was worth more than $161 billion at the end of 2021.
-Buffett has since sold some shares, but still holds a $135.4 billion stake as of March 2024.
+Buffett has since sold some shares, but still holds an $84.3 billion stake as of June 2024.

 - GEICO: Berkshire initially purchased GEICO as an investment, but bought the remaining shares it didn’t own in early 1996.
 GEICO had many qualities Buffett looked for in an investment: a low-cost provider of a necessary service that was run by a great manager while producing lots of cash for its owner.